Urumasi/tgc-server/README.md

-# tgc-server
+# TGC Server
-Python engine for playing /TG/C
+Python engine for playing the /TG/C trading card game from /tg/station13

+Communicates via a local socket server to manage play sessions